 - Select your desired flight and Add To Cart

 - Log in to your Alaska Mileage Plan account

 - Pay the necessary taxes/fees and complete your Emirates booking

-While Alaska Airlines might not be the go-to program for Emirates awards bookings anymore, Mileage Plan still provides some other amazing redemption options.
+While Alaska Airlines might not be the go-to program for Emirates awards bookings, Mileage Plan still provides some other amazing redemption options.

-For example, if you wanted to fly to Auckland, NZ via Dubai, you’d pay 65,000 miles in economy, 120,000 in business, or 225,000 in first class!
-This is not a bad deal at all, considering you’re only adding 75,000 Alaska miles for first class, 37,500 Alaska miles for business class, or 22,500 Alaska miles for economy on one of the world’s longest airline routes!
+For example, if you wanted to fly to Auckland via Dubai, you’d pay 65,000 miles in economy or 120,000 in business!
+This is not a bad deal at all, considering you’re only adding 37,500 Alaska miles for business class or 22,500 Alaska miles for economy on one of the world’s longest airline routes!

 Another sweet spot is flying to Asia via Dubai.
-You’d only shell out an additional 10,000 miles in economy, 22,500 miles in business, or 30,000 miles in first to fly another 7-8 hours to Asia!
+You’d only shell out an additional 10,000 miles in economy or 22,500 miles in business to fly another 7 to 8 hours to Asia!

-Regardless of your routing, your out-of-pocket cost will be at an absolute minimum in this case, ranging from $20-$50.
+Regardless of your routing, your out-of-pocket cost will be at an absolute minimum in this case, ranging from $20 to $50.